cgeo/cgeo.github.io/development.md

 Like our source code also this website is hosted on [Github](https://github.com/cgeo/cgeo.github.io).

-If you find errors or outdated information on it or you have ideas for improving it, you are welcome to contribute like described in the [readme file](https://github.com/cgeo/cgeo.github.io/blob/master/README.md).
+If you find errors or outdated information on it or you have ideas for improving it, you are welcome to contribute as described in the [readme file](https://github.com/cgeo/cgeo.github.io/blob/master/README.md).

 We are also looking for people willing to help writing a users manual for c:geo.
 Just contact us via Github if you are interested.